xarques/cloudcorner-aws-lambda/README.md

 Next steps:
 1. Install postman add-on
-1. Copy/Paste the API Gateway URL of your Lambda function into postman
+1. Copy/Paste the API Gateway URL of your Lambda function into postman without query parameter
 1. Select the **POST** HTTP method
 1. Copy/Paste into the body of the POST request:
   ```
   {
       "Item": {
-       "UserId": "10",
+       "UserID": 10,
        "LastName": "CLOUD GUY"
       },
       "TableName": "CloudCorner"